ycdxsb/PocOrExp_in_Github/2021/README.md

 - [https://github.com/Live-Hack-CVE/CVE-2021-3522](https://github.com/Live-Hack-CVE/CVE-2021-3522) :  ![starts](https://img.shields.io/github/stars/Live-Hack-CVE/CVE-2021-3522.svg) ![forks](https://img.shields.io/github/forks/Live-Hack-CVE/CVE-2021-3522.svg)

 ## CVE-2021-3521
  There is a flaw in RPM's signature functionality.
-OpenPGP subkeys are associated with a primary key via a &quot;binding signature.&quot;[1] RPM does not check the binding signature of subkeys prior to importing them.
+OpenPGP subkeys are associated with a primary key via a &quot;binding signature.&quot; RPM does not check the binding signature of subkeys prior to importing them.
 If an attacker is able to add or socially engineer another party to add a malicious subkey to a legitimate public key, RPM could wrongly trust a malicious signature.
 The greatest impact of this flaw is to data integrity.
-1. https://tools.ietf.org/html/rfc4880#section-5.2.1
+To exploit this flaw, an attacker must either compromise an RPM repository or convince an administrator to install an untrusted RPM or public key.
+It is strongly recommended to only use RPMs and public keys from trusted sources.